Patient Retention 7 min read

 Frequently Asked Questions

-How do I find out how many inactive patients my clinic has right now?
+How do I find out how many inactive patients my practice has right now?

-What’s the difference between an inactive patient and one who’s gone for good?
+What’s the difference between an inactive patient and one who’s permanently gone?

-There’s no hard line, but behavior suggests thresholds.
-A patient with less than 12 months of inactivity has a reasonable probability of reactivation with the right message at the right time.
-Between 12 and 24 months, the probability drops but remains positive if the prior history included more than one visit.
-Beyond 24 months of inactivity with no intervening contact, the case starts to resemble new acquisition: the reactivation effort is similar to convincing someone who doesn’t know you — though with the advantage that technically they do.
+A patient under twelve months of inactivity has a reasonable probability of reactivation with the right message at the right moment.
+Between twelve and twenty-four months the probability drops but stays positive if their prior history includes more than a single visit.
+Past twenty-four months with no intermediate contact, the effort starts to resemble new-patient acquisition.

-Does the alert system require specific software, or can it be implemented with existing tools?
+Does the alert system need dedicated software, or can I build it with what I have?

-What reactivation rate is realistic to expect in the first year?
+What reactivation rate is realistic in the first year?

 Want to implement this in your clinic?